s-keshri/villa-frontend/README.md

 ## Key Engineering Decisions

-**Why raw SQL over an ORM?** Direct asyncpg queries give full control over transactions.
+**Why raw SQL over an ORM?** Direct psycopg queries give full control over transactions.
 ORMs abstract away the exact SQL that runs — for a data engineering project, that's the wrong tradeoff.

 **Why snapshot price at booking time?** Revenue queries need to reflect what guests actually paid.
 If a villa's price changes next week, historical bookings should not be affected.